 Nitrogen deficiency is common in locations that have experienced runoff, erosion, and nitrate leaching.
-Nitrogen is naturally present in the soil in the form of organic material.
-Using the correct amount of nitrogen in your soil is essential, so remember to check the nitrogen content of your fertilizer before adding more to your yard.
 Phosphorus helps plants take the nutrients they absorb and turn them into energy.
 Potassium helps plants do a vast number of things, and can affect the plant’s shape, size, color, and even taste.
-If you want to avoid damage to your crops, ensure that your nutrient levels are at the proper amounts with a fertilizer that will supplement anything you’re missing.
+If you want to avoid damage to your crops, ensure that your nutrient levels are at the proper amounts with a soil test and fertilizer that will supplement anything you’re missing.

-Our 15-0-15 is a Phosphorus free, bio-active, lawn food.
-This nutritional fertilizer provides vital nutrients for greening and growth.
-The lawn food also contains essential ingredients for the overall health and strength of your grass.
+Our 15-0-15 is a Phosphorus free, Lawn Food.
+This nutritional fertilizer provides vital nutrients for greening and leaf growth.
+The lawn food also contains essential ingredients for the overall vigor and hardiness of your grass.

-Our formula contains bio-active organics, feed grade urea, humic and fulvic acids, potash, and sulfur.
+Our formula contains feed-grade urea, humic acids, potash, and sulfur.
 It’s best used to maintain lawn health or to treat nutrient deficiencies.

 To ensure that the nutrients in your fertilizer are absorbed efficiently and adequately, it’s essential to keep your lawn watered on a regular schedule.
 We suggest watering for 20-25 minutes 2-3 times a week rather than for a few minutes every day so that your yard can truly absorb the amount of water that it needs.

-If you’re looking to supplement your yard’s growth even further, check out our Extreme Growth Booster.
+If you’re looking to supplement your yard’s growth even further, check out our Lawn Energizer.